mossdet/mlops-dlp/README.md

 ## [3.
 Orchestrating ML Pipelines](/w3_Orchestration/) <a name="03-orchestration"></a>

-Explore workflow orchestration and pipeline management for machine learning projects.
+This section explores workflow orchestration and pipeline management for machine learning projects.

 ### Key Topics:
 - Pipeline design and architecture